 To start, after creating your WURFL Engine, set your personal WURFL Snapshot URL (in the form "https://data.scientiamobile.com/xxxxx/wurfl.zip", with "xxxxx" replaced with your personal access token, located in your license account page):

 begin MyWurfl.set_updater_data_url("https://data.scientiamobile.com/<your access token>/wurfl.zip") rescue WurflError => err puts err.errorcode puts err.errormessage end

 Optionally, specify which periodicity (DAILY or WEEKLY, default is DAILY) you would like for update checks:

 begin MyWurfl.updater_start() rescue WurflError => err puts err.errorcode puts err.errormessage end

 Updater will run a periodic check for the latest release of the

 wurfl.zip file, eventually download it, and update the running engine to the latest version - all during normal application operations.

-The internal updater supports also simple file logging, useful to debug network problems and the like:
+The internal updater also supports simple file logging, useful for debugging network problems and the like:

 Please note also:

 The WURFL data file and the path where it resides, specified in the WURFL engine construction, MUST have write/rename access: the old data file will be replaced (i.e, a rename operation will be performed) with his updated version upon successful update operation completion, and the directory will be used for temp file creation, etc.